sandwich-makes-code/widget-launcher/docs/index.md

 UPDATE REPORT 4/12/2026 to 4/13/2026:

+Spelling issue fix v1.1

 The Major Drop: I have added lots of pre-made widgets and they do stuff. v2.0

-Spelling issue fix v1.1

-Bug Fix: i fixed some problems with folders trying to open as widgets. v2.1
+Bug Fix: i fixed some problems with folders trying to open as widgets.
+So i've deleted v2.0 as it has this bug. v2.1